sjohner/SCSM-PrettyPrint/README.md

 ## Questions and issues

 The [github issue tracker](https://github.com/sjohner/SCSM-PrettyPrint/issues) is **_only_** for bug reports and feature requests.
-Anything else, such as questions for help in using the app, please post on  [Technet Gallery project page](https://gallery.technet.microsoft.com/Service-Manager-PrettyPrint-0e1808b1).
+Anything else, such as questions for help in using the app, please post on  [Technet Gallery project page](https://gallery.technet.microsoft.com/Service-Manager-PrettyPrint-0e1808b1) or get in contact directly.

 ## Authors
 * **Stefan Johner** - *Initial work* - [sjohner](https://github.com/sjohner)